 - (a) Narrative describing existing conditions, proposed plantings, list of existing and proposed species, size of existing species and proposed species, quantity plants before and after revegetation and the rational the removal and maintenance plan. - (b) Affirmation of the Revegetation Activities, all plans must be accompanied by written testimony and scale diagram from a certified arborist or wetland scientist or landscape architect.
-The document must include at a minimum the necessity of vegetation removal, surface area to be removed, quantity of individual plants by species.
+The document must include at a minimum the necessity of vegetation removal, surface area to be removed, quantity of individual plants by species. - (c) Planting Plan-drawn to scale, properly identified resource area and buffer zone and the project site, location of replacement species, comply with (AAN), erosion controls, estimated tree canopies after 15 years of growth, name, sizes and locations of trees to be planted, and total area of SF of the area shaded by the canopies. - (d) Existing species list.

-- (c) Planting Plan drawn to scale, properly identified resource area and buffer zone and the project site, location of replacement species, comply with (AAN), erosion controls, estimated tree canopies after 15 years of growth, name, sizes and locations of trees to be planted, and total area of SF of the area shaded by the canopies. - (d) Existing species list. - (e) Replacement species list, - (f) Rationale for Removal, - (g) Maintenance Plan. - (h) The Plan shall include monitoring reports submitted annually in June for a three-year monitoring period.
+- (e) Replacement species list, - (f) Rationale for Removal, - (g) Maintenance Plan. - (h) The Plan shall include monitoring reports submitted annually in June for a three-year monitoring period.
 The reports shall include photo documentation, the health of new plantings and any mitigation.
-This report can be combined and submitted with the ISMP report. - 54.65.
+This report can be combined and submitted with the ISMP report. - 29.15.
 Stormwater management has been designed in compliance with the Mass Stormwater management standards in accordance with 310 CMR 10.05(6)(k) through (q) and defined in detail in the MassDEP Stormwater Management Handbook.
 The system incorporates best management practices (BMP's) to facilitate total suspended solids (TSS) removal, infiltration and detention of stormwater flows. - 65A.
-The Board finds that if not appropriately mitigated, creation of new compensatory flood storage areas will involve vegetation removal and grading that can have serious negative environmental impacts. - Proposed Condition to Be Inserted in the Appropriate Place: T-the Applicant must-shall provide a Compensatory Flood Storage Mitigation Plan for the proposed compensatory flood storage area to mitigate the negative environmental impacts associated with vegetation removal and grading to create this new flood storage area.
-Said Plan shall provide the following: - (a) A minimum ratio of 2:1 cubic feet of compensatory flood storage of a volume not previously used for flood storage and shall be incrementally equal to the theoretical volume of flood water at each elevation, up to and including the 100-year flood elevation, which would be displaced by the proposed project.
+The Board finds that if not appropriately mitigated, creation of new compensatory flood storage areas will involve vegetation removal and grading that can have serious negative environmental impacts. - Proposed Condition to Be Inserted in the Appropriate Place: T the Applicant must shall provide a Compensatory Flood Storage Mitigation Plan for the proposed compensatory flood storage area to mitigate the negative environmental impacts associated with vegetation removal and grading to create this new flood storage area.
+Said Plan shall provide the following: - (a) A minimum ratio of 2:1 cubic feet of compensatory flood storage of a volume not previously used for flood storage and shall be incrementally equal to the theoretical volume of flood water at each elevation, up to and including the 100-year flood elevation, which would be displaced by the proposed project. - (b) With at least a 3-year monitoring schedule with a 100% survival rate. - (c) Only native non-cultivar species shall be planted on the site. - (d) Plants shall be installed and maintained in accordance with standards of the

 Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA

 , 2021

-Page 20 of 64
+Page 34 of 77